hyperledger-solang/solang/docs/language.rst

 bytes in hexidecimal ``41 42 43 44 00 00`` and bar will be ``41 00 00 00 00``.

 These types can be used with bitwise operators ``|``, ``&``, ``^``, ``<<``, and ``>>``.
 When these
-operators are used, the type behaves exactly like the integer types.
+operators are used, the type behaves like an unsigned integer type.
 In this case think the type not as an array but as a long number.
 For example, it is possible to shift by one bit:

 .. code-block:: javascript